Murdered, not killed: #FreePalestine - Honi Soit

 Furthermore, the rhetoric used by politicians and media plays into the narrative that the Palestinian humanitarian crisis is a ‘religious conflict’.
 Palestinians are not a homogenous religious group of people.
 Contrary to media reports and images, not all Palestinians are Muslims.
 By constructing the Palestinian crisis as a religious conflict between Muslims and Jews, the identities and struggles of Palestinian Christians and Jews are ignored.
 The heterogenity of Palestinians disproves the assertion that there is something inherently ‘religious’ about the Palestinian resistance.
 Palestinians are fighting for basic human rights and freedoms, including the right to democratically elect their own government (and have it recognised and respected), the freedom to physically move within the land of Palestine and the freedom to trade with other nations.
 The universal human need for dignity and respect, which is denied to Palestinians, is the driving force behind their resistance, not some ‘terrorist Islam’.

 Moreover, the use of the word ‘conflict’ implies that both groups of people involved are on an even playing field.
 There is no equal power between Palestine and Israel — Israel has an army, nuclear weapons and billions of American dollars in funding that go toward expanding Israeli defense infrastructure.
 Palestinians have no army, no navy and no nuclear weapons — they resist Israeli occupation of their land by firing rockets at a nuclear superpower.
-To places equal blame on both parties is absurd when the nation of Palestine is being oppressed and subject to apartheid laws which Israel enforces tot favour its own citizens.
+To place equal blame on both parties is absurd when the nation of Palestine is being oppressed and subject to apartheid laws which Israel enforces to favour its own citizens.

 Such criticism is often construed as being anti-semitic and encouraging bigotry.
 Yet the critiquing of Israel’s zionist movement and its policies, which actively restrict the movement and freedoms of Palestinian people, is not anti-semitic.
 I do not associate Israel’s war crimes with the entire Jewish community because I recognise that the beliefs, practices and experiences of the Jewish community are being grossly misconstrued to justify the continued perpetration of human right violations in Palestine.
 Living in a secular society, I had hoped that by now, people would be able to separate politics and religion — the politics of a government is not a reflection of any religion with which it may choose to affiliate itself.
 By extension, criticism of a government’s policies and actions is not an attack on the religion with which it claims to be affiliated.